WordPress on AWS Lightsail

 Outcome

-• The site is live in production on AWS Lightsail.
+• The site is live in production on the official AWS Lightsail WordPress blueprint.

-• Monthly hosting cost was reduced by roughly 91% compared with the previous managed hosting setup.
+• Typical monthly hosting cost was reduced by ~92–94% compared with the previous managed hosting setup.

-• The final solution balances simplicity, cost control and practical recoverability.
+• The platform now balances simplicity, cost control, recoverability and operational reliability.

 Next Steps